 Pros

-- Cheapest published per-shipment fee among the four — $1.49 area.
+- Cheapest published per-shipment fee — ~$1.49

-- Tax-free New Hampshire warehouse — no US sales tax on items shipped to your suite.
+- Tax-free New Hampshire warehouse — no US sales tax on items

-- No monthly subscription.
+- No monthly subscription

-- Free basic photos of intake packages.
+- Free basic photos of intake packages

 Cons

-- Customer support is business-hours M–F EST only.
+- Customer support is business-hours M–F EST only

-- Less polished outbound carrier negotiation than MyUS for some destinations.
+- Less polished outbound carrier negotiation than MyUS for some destinations

-- If something is wrong inside your package, you may not catch it until it arrives overseas.
+- If something is wrong inside your package, you may not catch it until it arrives overseas

 Most-cited positive themes in public Stackry reviews (paraphrased): lowest per-shipment cost in the category, the very long free storage window, and tax-free state.
 Most-cited critical themes: limited support hours, less granular inspection than premium forwarders.